captain-bender/influxdb-docker-demo/mini_projects.md

-# Exercise: Analyzing Environmental Air Sensor Data with InfluxDB
+# Mini Projects: Analyzing Environmental Air Sensor Data with InfluxDB

 ## Objective
 Explore, analyze, and visualize environmental air sensor data stored in InfluxDB.
 Use Flux queries to extract insights and Python (pandas/matplotlib) to create at least one visualization for your findings.